bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 :**d**: Ranking of the average expression of the selected gene.

 :**e**: To find out more information from the literature, hyperlinks are provide to
-        connect the selected gene in the ``Search gene`` to public databases, including `OMIM <https://www.ncbi.nlm.nih.gov/omim/>`__,
+        connect the selected gene to public databases, including `OMIM <https://www.ncbi.nlm.nih.gov/omim/>`__,
         `KEGG <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC102409/>`__,
         and `GO <http://geneontology.org/>`__.